al3xandr3/al3xandr3.github.io/_posts/2020-06-08-T-is-for-table.md

 <br>

-T extends Pandas Dataframes with a collection of table manipulation functions as well as statistical, machine learning, finantial and EDA methods.
+T extends Pandas Dataframes with a collection of table manipulation methods as well as statistical, machine learning, financial and EDA methods.

 For example it integrates Bootstrap ReSampling statistical methods (a.k.a [Hacker Statistics](https://speakerdeck.com/jakevdp/statistics-for-hackers))